 2. Check if your employer has followed the rules

 - Check whether your employer complied with their redundancy or dismissal obligations specific to your award or registered agreement, your employment contract, or any workplace policy.
 These often address redundancy and dismissal.

-- If you think you’ve been dismissed unfairly, find out more on our Unfair dismissal page and Protections at work page.
+- If you think you’ve been dismissed unfairly or unlawfully, find out more on our Unfair dismissal page and Protections at work page.

 3. Speak with your employer

-- Speak with your employer first if they haven’t followed their obligations or you have questions about the dismissal.
+- Speak with your employer first if you believe they haven’t followed their obligations or you have questions about the dismissal.
 Make a time that suits you both.

 - Prepare for the discussion.
 Write down what you want to get out of the meeting and list out talking points.
 Our online courses can help you prepare for difficult conversations.